~5200 words

 Finally, some may find Díaz's liberal use of code-switching (free variation between languages, in this case English and Spanish) to be a bit off-putting.
 Whatever the case, it is a defining feature of his style, and it trips up even TNY's legendary copy editors.
 Quick, can you spot the misplaced and missing accents in the following snippet?

 What do you want, Ma?
-Se metío por mis ojos.
+Se metío por mis ojos."Miss Lora" is a very strong story.
+Not quite outstanding, but close.

 Por mis ojos my ass, she'd said.
 Tu te metiste por su culo.